Turkeys are fascinating animals who deserve our protection.

 At World Animal Protection, we’re taking time to celebrate turkeys and what makes them unique as animals.
 Did you know these facts about turkeys?

 10 Interesting Facts About Turkeys

-1. Only male turkeys gobble
+1. Both male and female turkeys gobble

 2. Wild turkeys can fly

 It’s a common myth that turkeys can’t fly (most likely because they feed on the ground), but wild turkeys have been known to fly up to 55 mph in short bursts.
 For domesticated turkeys, this is unfortunately not the case.
 They’re bred to be heavier in weight, almost twice as much as a wild turkey.

 Turkeys spend most of their time on the ground, but when it’s time to sleep, they fly up into trees.
 This is because turkeys can’t see well at night, and to protect themselves from predators, they roost at dusk and fly down at dawn.

 Well, their heads do at least!
 You can tell a turkey’s emotions by the color of their heads.
 Colors can change from red to blue to white, depending on how excited or calm they are.
 The more intense the colors are, the more intense their emotions.

 5. Their poop determines if they’re male or female